Simpson County School’s IT Department Impacts Today’s Learning, Tomorrow’s Innovation

 - And more — all within the same unified system!

 To help keep and maintain safety throughout all campuses, our ID/Badge card readers and security cameras at all of our campuses including our sporting facilities as well providing substantial coverage.
-The IP Sonitrol cameras are capable of zooming in clearly on not only live, but recorded footage and have proved very valuable in even the short time they have been utilized.
-The system installed is modular and as time and budget allows is capable to upgrade, add additional or replace existing older equipment.
+The IP Sonitrol cameras are capable of zooming in clearly on not only live but recorded footage and have proved very valuable in even the short time they have been utilized.
+The system installed is modular and as time and budget allow is capable to upgrade, add additional or replace existing older equipment.
 Health monitoring and connecting to the existing verified panic systems allows Sonitrol operators to view a potential threat in real time and notify responding law enforcement were features no other competitors could offer.

 Our STLP (Student Technology Leadership Program) in Simpson County Schools continues to grow and be a huge success.
 The Student Technology Leadership Program uses project-based learning to empower students to use technology to learn and achieve.
 The Mission of STLP is to advance the individual capabilities of students, to motivate all students, and to create leadership opportunities through the use of technology.